 The planning stage of inventory control is all about knowing how much inventory you need to place on your shelf.
 You also have relative control of this side of your business since you know how much is going into your store and can thus order your inventory accordingly.

-For example, you place three mugs on your shelf and they're going to have three facings deeps, which means you have nine mugs in total.
-Since a case pack contains 12 mugs, you also know you have three mugs in the store room as back up.
+For example, you place three mugs on your shelf, and they're going to have three facings deep.
+That means you have nine mugs in total.
+Since a case pack contains 12 mugs, you also know you have three mugs in the storeroom as a backup.
 As soon as you sell a certain amount of mugs, you can then place an order for another case pack.

 While you have some control during the planning stage, you most certainly don't have control over the second part: the operations stage.